mjimenez-arch/zdplasmapy/README.md

 # DISCLAIMER: this project is a prototype playground that is fully developed with AI tools.
 My goal is to see how far and fast different prototypes of global model tools can be developed.
 I focus on workflow design with AI agents, regresion tests in github, rapid design of simulation tools, input and output format, and validation of chemistry cases, among others.
+Thus, certain files might be contradictory.
+For example, this readme might not work and should be considered a work in progress.
+I advice to use AI agents always with this repository.

 # Zero Dimensional Plasma Python (ZDPlasmaPy)